elemaudio/docs/docs/Introduction.md

 To understand how to target each platform, please see the following package documentation.

 * [@elemaudio/web-renderer](./packages/web-renderer.md)
-  * @elemaudio/web-renderer-lite for free tier users
 * [@elemaudio/node-renderer](./packages/node-renderer.md)
-  * @elemaudio/node-renderer-lite for free tier users
 * [@elemaudio/plugin-renderer](./packages/plugin-renderer.md)
 * [@elemaudio/offline-renderer](./packages/offline-renderer.md)
-  * Pro tier users only

 ## Licensing

-Elementary is available to use under the [Elementary Audio SDK License Agreement](https://www.elementary.audio/license), which invites you to build and ship your code with Elementary without a fee.
-We may introduce paid addon functionality through the Elementary
+Elementary is not open source, but it is available to use under the [Elementary Audio SDK License Agreement](https://www.elementary.audio/license), which invites you to build and ship your code with Elementary without a fee.
-Marketplace to accelerate your development process.